SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-azure-devops.md

 |    * **Publish Quality Gate Result** task after the **Run Code Analysis** task
 |1.
 Click on the **Prepare Analysis Configuration** build step to configure it:
 |   * You must specify the service connection (i.e. SonarQube) to use.
 You can:
-|      * select an existing endpoint from the drop down list
+|      * select an existing endpoint from the drop-down list
 |      * add a new endpoint
 |      * manage existing endpoints
 |   * Keep **Integrate with MSBuild** checked and specify at least the project key